 Supervised Ministerial Practice.

-To assist students in the process of vocational clarification that is central to this experiential learning program, students must be exposed to the multiplicity of tasks and opportunities facing the pastoral leader or agency administrator.
+To assist students in the process of vocational clarification that is central to this experiential learning program, students must be exposed to the multiplicity of tasks and opportunities facing the religious leader practicing in context.
 Administration and budget planning, building relationships in the community, pastoral care, education, worship, outreach ministry and spiritual formation are some areas in which our students need experience and guided reflection if they are to become better able to offer leadership in the future.

 This broad exposure will help everyone involved in the evaluation process of the program to be better informed about the student’s abilities and aptitude for ministry.

-Students are expected to meet with the supervisor at least once every two weeks for a session of 60 to 90 minutes.
-The purpose of these sessions is to assist the student to think critically about ministry in both general and theological terms.
+Students are expected to meet with the site mentor each week for a 60 to 90 minute mentoring session.
+The purpose of these sessions is to assist the student to think critically about their leadership skills and effectiveness in both secular and theological terms.
 Also, constructive observation and criticism of the student’s ability to appropriately and effectively address the goals and outcomes indicated on the Learning Serving Agreement should be discussed during these sessions.

 Students are evaluated twice during the academic year by the mentor and the teaching committee.
 The December and April meetings of the Teaching Committee are to be set aside to do an overall evaluation of the student’s work to date.

-Churches and agencies participating in Supervised Ministry Program agree to provide the following:
+Internship sites participating in the Leadership Internship Program agree to offer the following: